CVs

 Target your CV

-• Target your CV to each position you are applying to – it should not be just a list of everything that you have done
+• Target your CV to each position you are applying to, tailoring your content to the job description – it should not be just a list of everything that you have done

 • Sometimes organisations will give guidance (on their website/recruitment materials) on what they want you to include in your CV - if they do, follow it.